sipin/gorazor/README.md

 # Credits

-The very [first version](https://github.com/sipin/gorazor/releases/tag/vash) of GoRazor is essentially a hack of razor's port in javascript: [vash](https://github.com/kirbysayshi/vash), thus requires node's to run.
+The very [first version](https://github.com/sipin/gorazor/releases/tag/vash) of gorazor is essentially a hack of razor's port in javascript: [vash](https://github.com/kirbysayshi/vash), thus requires node's to run.

-GoRazor has been though several rounds of refactoring and it has completely rewritten in pure Go.
+gorazor has been though several rounds of refactoring and it has completely rewritten in pure Go.
 Nonetheless, THANK YOU [@kirbysayshi](https://github.com/kirbysayshi) for Vash!
-Without Vash, GoRazor may never start.
+Without Vash, gorazor may never start.

 # LICENSE